Mission Foods

 How many accounts does the route have and where is the warehouse located?

-This route has 21 accounts that include popular grocery stores and restaurants.
+This route has 9 accounts that includes grocery stores and a restaurant.
 The location of the accounts and the warehouse will be disclosed upon execution of an NDA.

 How long has the seller owned the route?

-Current owner has owned this route through Mission Foods for 4 years.
+Current owners have owned this route through Mission Foods for 7 years.

 How many days a week, and what hours do distributors work?

-The current owner works 4 days per week taking Wednesday, Saturday and Sunday off.
+The current distributor works 5 days per week (4am-12pm).
+Optional days off are Wednesday and Sunday.
 Early morning hours are required.

 What about vacation time or personal days?